jhartz/gradefast/README.md

  - [Colorama](https://pypi.python.org/pypi/colorama) to make the CLI look pretty
  - [Mistune](https://pypi.python.org/pypi/mistune/) to parse Markdown in comments and feedback

+You can install all these dependencies with:

+    python3 -m pip install pyyaml flask colorama mistune

 Additionally, some Python dependencies are included in the repository as git submodules.
 To get these, after cloning, run: